-The consortium is thus developing a demonstrator with a significant Open Source dimension, including validation, test and documentation.
-It will be validated in large-scale pilots – in industrial and scientific sectors (Aeronautics, Earthquake and Tsunami, Weather and Climate), where significant improvements in KPIs including job execution time and solution accuracy are anticipated.
-LEXIS will organise a specific call that will stimulate adoption of the project framework, increasing stakeholders’ engagement with the targeted pilots.
+The consortium has thus developed a demonstrator with a significant Open Source dimension, including validation, test and documentation.
+It has been validated in large-scale pilots – in the industrial and scientific sectors (Aeronautics, Earthquake and Tsunami, Weather and Climate), where significant improvements in KPIs including job execution time and solution accuracy have been achieved.
+LEXIS has also organised a specific Open Call for platform usage, which has stimulated adoption of the project framework and increased stakeholders’ engagement with the targeted pilots.

-LEXIS will promote this solution to the HPC, Cloud and Big Data sectors, maximising impact through targeted and qualified communication.
-LEXIS brings together a consortium with the skills and experience to deliver a complex multi-faceted project, spanning a range of complex technologies across seven European countries, including large industry, flagship HPC centres, industrial and scientific compute pilot users, technology providers and SMEs.
+The collaboration has promoted and will keep promoting this solution to the HPC, Cloud and Big Data sectors, maximising impact through targeted and qualified communication.
+LEXIS has brought together a consortium with the skills and experience to deliver a complex multi-faceted project, spanning a range of complex technologies across seven European countries, including large industry, flagship HPC centres, industrial and scientific compute pilot users, technology providers and SMEs.

-In the LEXIS project, a specialised platform aimed at lowering the entry barriers to the worlds of supercomputing, cloud, and big data without sacrificing the execution performance is being created.
+In the LEXIS project, a specialised platform aimed at lowering the entry barriers to the worlds of supercomputing, Cloud, and Big Data without sacrificing the execution performance was created.
 Based on the LEXIS pilots, we identified several needs shared by SMEs and industry within a number of different fields:

 - Data sharing between Cloud and HPC resources and distributed data management with appropriate data backend to the orchestration solutions,